Public (NASDAQ: IBKR) — Peterffy retains majority control

 The Origin

-Thomas Peterffy arrived in New York from Hungary in 1965 with no money and no English.
-He learned programming, worked on Wall Street, and by 1977 had bought a seat on the American Stock Exchange as an individual options market maker.
+Thomas Peterffy landed in New York from Hungary in 1965 with almost no money and no English.
+He taught himself to code, drifted onto Wall Street, and by 1977 had bought a seat on the American Stock Exchange as a one-man options market maker.
+The man who would build the world's most profitable brokerage started by standing in a trading pit doing arithmetic in his head faster than the people around him.

-Peterffy's edge was technology.
-In 1983, he became the first person to use a handheld computer on the exchange floor to calculate options prices in real-time.
-The exchange initially banned it, but Peterffy persisted — and eventually proved that computer-assisted trading was the future.
+His real edge was a machine.
+In 1983 Peterffy became the first person to carry a handheld computer onto the exchange floor to price options in real time.
+The exchange tried to ban it.
+He pushed back, won, and quietly proved that the floor's days were numbered.

-By the early 1990s, Peterffy had built one of the largest electronic market-making operations in the world, trading across multiple exchanges simultaneously using proprietary algorithms.
+By the early 1990s he was running one of the largest electronic market-making operations on earth, quoting across multiple exchanges at once on his own algorithms.

 The Brokerage Pivot

-IBKR offered what no one else did: direct market access to dozens of exchanges worldwide, professional-grade tools, and costs that were a fraction of full-service brokers.
-It was built by a trader, for traders.
+IBKR offered what nobody else would: direct access to dozens of exchanges worldwide, institutional-grade tools, and costs that were a fraction of the full-service brokers'.
+It was built by a trader, for traders, and for a long time it didn't bother courting anyone else.

 Going Public and Growing Retail